 The breakwater will be closed again to the general public some time from early to mid-August to enable the repair and maintenance work to resume.
 This work is anticipated to continue until Christmas 2014.

 NQBP is proud to support its local community in Mackay.
 Through the Corporate Communities Program, NQBP has demonstrated its commitment by recently providing support to the following local organisations and events.

 The Mackay Marina Run is the premier community running event for Mackay which raises much-needed funds for the local branch of the Leukaemia Foundation.
-NQBP supported the event through sponsorship of the volunteers and drink stations.
+NQBP has supported the event through sponsorship and use of land for the past three years.

 Mackay Marine Festival

 NQBP was a proud sponsor of the Mackay Marine Festival held at the Harbour in June 2013.

 The festival included the Mackay Tinnie and Tackle Show, Offshore Superboat Championships and free entertainment for the children.